cinghie/yii2-traits/README.md

 Yii2 Traits
 ------------

-Yii2 Traits is a library with most used Traits
+Yii2 Traits is a library with most used Traits, to minimize code on development new Modules.
+It contains a large number of features already implemented:

+    - attributes
+    - attributeLabels()
+    - rules(()
+    - messages
+    - common functions
+    - widgets

 ## Installation